mlockett42/litedb-async/README.md

 Operations run on asyncDb2 are now isolated from asyncDb1.
 They can also be rolled back, or if your program exits without call CommitAsync they are lost.

+From version 5.0.16 of LiteDb we started to have problems with transactions on Shared connections.
+Therefore will be recommending Direct connections from LiteDb.Async version 0.1.6 goind forward.

 To commit
 ```
 await asyncDb2.CommitAsync();